Anti-C*-algebras: Introduction

-In this paper we shall call the algebra $\mathcal B$ an {\it anti-C*-algebra}, since it is derived from an anti-TRO in the same way that the linking C*-algebra is derived from a TRO (Definition~\ref{def:0422231}).
-In section~\ref{sec:0410231}, we introduce the algebra $\mathcal B$ via a dense *-subalgebra ${\mathcal B}_0$ (Proposition~\ref{prop:0209231}), and give two new characterizations of when a C*-ternary ring is isomorphic to a TRO (Theorem~\ref{thm:0413231}).
+In this paper we shall call the algebra $\mathcal B$ an {\it anti-C*-algebra}, since on the one hand, it is derived from an anti-TRO in the same way that the linking C*-algebra is derived from a TRO (Definition~\ref{def:0422231}).
+Another justification is that, although by virtue of the semisimplicity it has a unique complete algebra norm topology, it cannot be renormed to be a C*-algebra.

+In section~\ref{sec:0410231}, we introduce the algebra $\mathcal B$ via a dense *-subalgebra ${\mathcal B}_0$ (Proposition~\ref{prop:0209231}), and in addition to Theorem~~\ref{prop:0212231}, we give two new characterizations of when a C*-ternary ring is isomorphic to a TRO (Theorem~\ref{thm:0413231}).
 In section~\ref{sec:0410232} we prove the semisimplicity of $\mathcal B$ (Theorem~\ref{thm:0414231}).
-In section~\ref{sec:0410233} we state a relation between the ideals of a C*-ternary ring and those of its normed standard embedding (Proposition~\ref{prop:0410233}), and give a direct proof that the quotient of a C*-ternary ring is a C*-ternary ring (Proposition~\ref{prop:0223231}).
-We close by including a list of questions for further study.
+In section~\ref{sec:0410233} we state a relation between the ideals of a C*-ternary ring and those of its normed standard embedding (Proposition~\ref{prop:0410233}), and include a list of questions for further study.
+In section~\ref{sec:0706231}, as noted above, we revisit the topic of ternary operator categories, indicating the necessary adjustments to \cite[Section 4]{PluRusJMAA}.

 Two distinct kinds of associative triple systems are recognized in the literature: those of the first kind and those of the second kind.
-The first one has been studied by Lister \cite{Lister1971} but their inclusion here is solely for the purpose of completeness and will not be exploited.
-Instead, our attention will be directed toward examining the latter.
-An associative triple system of the second kind is defined as a complex vector space $M$ equipped with a function $(x, y, z) \mapsto [x y z]$ from $M \times M \times M$ to $M$ that exhibits linearity with respect to the outer variables, conjugate-linearity with respect to the middle variable, and satisfies
+The first one has been studied by Lister \cite{Lister1971} but their mention here is solely for the purpose of completeness and will not be exploited.
+Instead, our attention will be directed exclusively toward examining the latter.
+An associative triple system of the second kind (hereafter, an associative triple system) is defined as a complex vector space $M$ equipped with a function $(x, y, z) \mapsto [x y z]$ from $M \times M \times M$ to $M$ that exhibits linearity with respect to the outer variables, conjugate-linearity with respect to the middle variable, and satisfies

 for all $x, y, z, u, v$ in $M$.

 These systems have been studied by Hestenes \cite{Hestenes1962}, Loos \cite{Loos1972}, Meyberg \cite{Meyberg72}, and others, for example, \cite{Abadie2017, LanRus83, Myung75, NeaRus03, PluRusJMAA, Zettl83}.
 Recall that a {\it C*-ternary ring} was introduced by Zettl\footnote{Which he called a {\it ternary C*-ring}} in \cite{Zettl83} as an associative triple system $M$ which is also a complex Banach space for which In addition, if $M$ is a dual Banach space, it is called a {\it W*-ternary ring}.